 All of our teachers are highly experienced and trained to work with children with SEND.
 Our staff all have access to advice, information, resources and training to enable them to teach all children effectively.
 The dinner time supervisors also recognise and support the individual needs and issues of our children in the school.
-They have access to courses and training for the CPD and work closely with many agencies, including: SALT, School nurse, counsellor, Educational Psychologist and outreach support from Gilbrook Primary School and other local specialist schools.
-We have a school based counsellor who works closely with pupils, families and staff as well as a family support worker.
+They have access to courses and training for the CPD and work closely with many agencies, including: SALT, School nurse, counsellor, Educational Psychologist and outreach support from Gillbrook Primary School and other local specialist schools.